helmfile/helmfile/README.md

 May 2025 Update

-* Helmfile v1.x has migrated its YAML processing library from goccy/go-yaml to gopkg.in/yaml.v3 as the default and only supported backend.
-This change simplifies YAML handling and improves compatibility with the broader Go ecosystem.
+* Helmfile v1.0 and v1.1 has been released.
+We recommend upgrading directly to v1.1 if you are still using v0.x.
-* We are excited about the wide adoption for Helmfile v1 users!
-If you haven't already upgraded, please go over this v1 proposal [here](docs/proposals/towards-1.0.md) and the latest rc release in the [releases](https://github.com/helmfile/helmfile/releases) page.
+* If you haven't already upgraded, please go over this v1 proposal [here](docs/proposals/towards-1.0.md) to see a small list of breaking changes.

 ## Installation